jwhi/InteractiveFiction/README.md

 Using the Stanford Log-linear Part-Of-Speech Tagger to identify the verb and noun of sentence for commands.

-Using edited images from various authors on OpenGameArt.org, primarily pixel32 and jerom.
+Using images from various authors on OpenGameArt.org.

-Using a portion of an image by Kevin Chaoloux as the current background.
+A portion of an image by Kevin Chaoloux as the sky background.

 I do not have permission to give out rights for any of the current art assets and all questions about them should be referred to their original authors.